arabyalhomsi/arabi-alhumsi/README.md

 # Personal website made with Docker, Django, and VueJS

 ## user stories

-- As a user, I need to see png logo because it is faster than loading a font
-- As a user, I need a blog because it informs me about the owner
-    - As a user, I need to see title of posts with short descriptions on the main page
+- As a user, I need to be able to interact with the website
+    - login through social media
+    - comment
+    - submit a contact form
+    - view different content types

-    - As a user, I need to be able to see the whole post when I click on it
+- As an owner, I need to be able to manage the settings
+    - logo
+    - styles
+    - footer credentials
+    - menu items
+    - social media

-    - As a user, I need to be able to see the comments, and add new comments.
+- As an owner, I need to be able to manage different content types
+    - CRUD for content types (such as a posts)
+    - types can have comments (or potential for different features)
+    - be able to assign a type to a page

-- As an owner, I need to be able to manage my blog
+- As an owner, I need to be able to manage different pages
-    - I need to see a overview of the posts
+    - CRUD for pages
+    - pages have different UIs
+        - Blog
+        - Timeline
+        - Projects
+        - Services
+        - custom page
+        - form page (or ability to add forms to pages)

 ## feature list
 - Cassandra for metrics